-But there’s no way I could recommend that in 2018.
+But there’s no way I could recommend that in 2022.
 Costa Rica is way more expensive now and I’m sure the pay hasn’t gone up.
 Costa Rica is also more difficult and stressful to work illegally in.
 In fact, I’d say the number of these places that used to hire illegals just because they were native English speakers and nothing else has decreased.
 In fact, the whole model of this type of work has diminished, as most teachers work online nowadays, rather than shlepping all over San Jose.

 This is a good thing.
 Nowadays most teaching jobs are legit, meaning you need to actually (a novel idea, I know) be a teacher with a proper teaching degree.
 There are still legit language institutes that will accept real teachers and arrange their legal papers, but they’re thinner on the ground from back when any old cowboy could set up shop.

 And there are the private schools, too, offering full curriculums.
 They often hire teachers too and will also set you up good.

 But as I said, the main way to teach nowadays, way different from when I was doing it, is to teach online.
 Most companies that used to send teachers shlepping all over the place now have their teachers working from home.
 Which is far better.

 How much can you earn teaching English in South and Central America and what are the requirements?
 (A thread) #TEFL pic.twitter.com/hCGqR1KaPg

 — The TEFL Org (@TEFLOrg) August 18, 2020